Edmund Bacon (architect): Academia

+Awards

-Bacon won numerous honors including the Frank P. Brown Medal in 1962, the American Institute of Planners Distinguished Service Award, the Philadelphia Award, and an honorary doctorate from Penn.
+Bacon was awarded the Frank P. Brown Medal in 1962, the American Institute of Planners Distinguished Service Award, the Philadelphia Award, and an honorary doctorate from the University of Pennsylvania.
 In 1983, Bacon was elected into the National Academy of Design as an associate member, and became a full member in 1994.
-From 2004 until his death at the age of 95 the following year, Bacon helped found and served as an honorary director of a foundation that bears his name, The Ed Bacon Foundation, whose programs are now managed by the Edmund N. Bacon Memorial Committee at the Philadelphia Center for Architecture.
+From 2004 until his death at the age of 95 the following year, Bacon helped found and served as an honorary director of a foundation that bears his name, the Ed Bacon Foundation, whose programs are now managed by the Edmund N. Bacon Memorial Committee at the Philadelphia Center for Architecture.

-Bacon continued to assert his vision for Philadelphia's future actively in his later years.
-During the 1990s he proposed new concepts to improve Independence Mall, Penn's Landing, and the Benjamin Franklin Parkway.
-During the same period, he promoted a design competition for North American cities to design the best "Post-Petroleum" city.
-Only one municipality, in Ottawa, Canada, committed to it.
-In 2002, at age 92, he skateboarded in LOVE Park, the plaza he founded and designed at Cornell in 1932, as a protest against the city's ban on the sport.
-In 2003 he appeared in the documentary My Architect about Louis Kahn, a Philadelphia architect.
-In September 2006, at the northwest corner of 15th Street and J.F.K.
-Boulevard, by LOVE Park, The Ed Bacon Foundation and the Pennsylvania Historical and Museum Commission dedicated a state historical marker honoring Bacon's memory and commemorating his work.

 Personal life

-Bacon was the father of six children: two sons, actor Kevin Bacon, musician Michael Bacon, and four daughters, Karin, Elinor, Hilda and Prudence (later Kira).
+Bacon was the father of six children, including two sons, actor Kevin Bacon, musician Michael Bacon, and four daughters, Karin, Elinor, Hilda and Prudence (later Kira).
 His wife was Ruth Hilda Holmes, a teacher and liberal political activist.
 His friends included Buckminster Fuller, Steen Eiler Rasmussen, James Rouse, and Konstantinos Apostolos Doxiadis.